AntonTorej/Python-projects/README.md

 For comparison, I also estimate the analogous CAPM specification with only the market factor on the right-hand side.

-The Gibbons-Ross-Shanken (1989) test is applied to both models to jointly evaluate whether all 25 alphas equal zero.
-This test uses the residual covariance structure across portfolios to assess the significance of the alpha vector.
+A GMM-based joint test of the zero-alpha restriction is applied to both models, jointly evaluating whether all 25 portfolio alphas equal zero.
+The test statistic is distributed asymptotically as chi-squared under the null, and is the HAC-robust analogue of the classical Gibbons-Ross-Shanken (1989) F-test.

 ## Headline Findings